Solidarity measures to support Ukraine and sanctions against Russia

 The Council presidency

-Each member state takes its turn to preside Council meetings for six months.
-Sweden is currently holding the Council presidency until 30 June 2023.
+The member states take it in turn to chair Council meetings for six months.
+Ireland currently holds the Council presidency and will do so until 31 December 2026.

 About the Council